tom-seddon/b2/doc/wip/mmfs.md

 of the emulated machine, as per this page: https://github.com/hoglet67/MMFS/wiki/Release-structure

-**Note that you must use a ROM from the `MMFS/M` folder.** If you use MMFS on your real BBC Micro or Electron, you can't use the exact same ROM for b2.
+**Note that you must use a ROM from the `MMFS2/M` folder.** If you use MMFSv2 on your real BBC Micro or Electron, you can't use the exact same ROM for b2.
 Only ROMs from the `M` folder will work.